Kudzanayi-Dzvairo/rubiconmd_challenge/README.md

 ## RubiconMD Take Home Challenge

-This is frontend app built with React.js
+This is a frontend app built with React.js

 ## User Stories
 1. User can click on 'No Redact Needed' button and image will be replaced by a green checkmark